nikifmak/complex-sql-queries/README.md

    'SELECT sales_id, name, status
     FROM competitors GROUP BY sales_id, name, status ORDER BY sales_id, name', -- query to generate the horizontal header
-    'SELECT DISTINCT name  FROM competitors ORDER BY name' )
+    'SELECT DISTINCT name  FROM competitors ORDER BY name limit 10' )
   AS ct("sales_id" VARCHAR,
       "box" VARCHAR,